frwang96/verik/README.md

 [UVM](https://www.accellera.org/downloads/standards/uvm) directly in Verik.
 It also enables us to benefit from the productivity improvements of Verik without having to rewrite any legacy code.

-To see examples of Verik projects refer to [examples](https://github.com/frwang96/verik-examples).
+For examples of Verik projects refer to [examples](https://github.com/frwang96/verik-examples).
 For a template project refer to [template](https://github.com/frwang96/verik-template).
 Setup instructions, tutorials, and other information can be found in the [docs](https://verik.io/docs/overview).

+Verik is an open source project under the Apache License, Version 2.0.
+It was initially developed as a [master's thesis](https://verik.io/pdf/thesis.pdf) project at the Massachusetts Institute of Technology.
+The whitepaper outlining the high-level design of Verik can be found [here](https://verik.io/pdf/whitepaper.pdf).

 ## Local Build